AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/configure-databricks-audience-sourcing.md

 ### Collect [!DNL Databricks] details for Collaboration {#collect-databricks-details}

+After you publish the share, make sure you have the provider name, share name, schema, and table names available for the Collaboration configuration workflow.

 Gather the details below before starting the Collaboration configuration wizard.

 | Field | Description | Example |